Itvisors/mendix-DataTables/README.md

 It is advised to use a non-persistent entity.

+## Button and selection microflows

+When the table has some form of multiple selection, there is a little snag with the parameters of microflows that receive the selection:

+- When the user selects one row, that row is passed to an object parameter of the same type as your table entity.
+- When the user selects multiple rows, the rows are passed to a list parameter of the same type as your table entity.

+So, for multiple selection you need to have two parameters and check which one is actually passed (not empty).
+The demo project has an example of this.

+Mendix hides this little easter egg for the default DataGrid, for multiple selection, the list parameter will just get the one object when only one object is selected.

 ## Properties

 For the class properties, multiple classes can be entered, separated by a single space.